Peter537/Soft1-AI-OLA3/part2.md

 **Example notes/idears:**
 - How can we incorporate each of the 4 T’s into our prompt?
-- What are the key differences between our initial and refined prompts?
 - How do we expect the refined prompt to improve the response?